 There is currently insufficient research evidence related to adverse events and manual therapy.
 However, clinical studies and systematic reviews from adult patients undergoing manual therapy, particularly spinal manipulation report that mild to moderate adverse events are common and self limiting.
 However serious adverse events are rare and much less than for medication commonly prescribed for these problems.
 More high quality research specifically addressing adverse events and pediatric manual therapy is needed.

-If you are considering trying a physical therapy is very important to find a fully qualified, reputable practitioner who has been recommended to you, is a member of their professional association and is very experienced working with breastfed babies.
+If you are considering trying a physical therapy it is important to find a fully qualified, reputable practitioner who has been recommended to you, is a member of their professional association and is very experienced working with breastfed babies.

 Summary